Cameroon national football team: Current squad

-The following players have been pre-selected for the 2023 Africa Cup of Nations qualification matches against Namibia on 23 and 28 March 2023.
+The following players were selected for the 2026 FIFA World Cup qualification match against DR Congo on 13 November 2025.

-Caps and goals correct as of 2 December 2022, after the match against Brazil.
+Caps and goals correct as of 13 November 2025, after the match against DR Congo.

 Recent call-ups

-The following players have been called up for the team in the last 12 months.
+The following players have also been called up for the team in the last twelve months and are still available for selection.